nrwl/nx/docs/blog/2024-12-10-tailoring-nx-for-your-organization.md

 nx g plugin nx-plugin --directory=plugins --importPath=@org/nx-plugin
 ```

-Also make sure to check out our [extensive instructions in our docs for building plugins](/extending-nx/intro/getting-started), or you can jump right to the API for [@nx/plugin](/nx-api/plugin).
+Also, make sure to check out our [extensive instructions in our docs for building plugins](/extending-nx/intro/getting-started), or you can jump right to the API for [@nx/plugin](/nx-api/plugin).

 ## Setting up custom generators